bestplay/Notes/resume.md

   - IPhones testing (multiple phones model for factory / single model for shop).
     Using [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) to diagnostics IPhones.

+    And run these tools in Node.js child process.

+    Also do well with the child processes management. using Tree-kill or Windows comand "taskkill"(I tried both).

   - **Print doc and barcode** without using the browser's features.